gatlin/gatlin.github.com/essays/src/twittermonad.md

 The OAuth implementation is actually enough to be an article all on its own.
 For good reason Twitter has high and particular standards.
-After hours of battling real literal actual dragons I produced a function `auth_header` which produces the correct OAuth signatures and such required to authenticate with Twitter.
+After hours of battling real literal actual dragons I ginned up a function `auth_header` which produces the correct OAuth signatures and such required to authenticate with Twitter.